shermanloan/scejson-doc/doc/module-equalpmt.md

 | :---: |   :---:  |  ---   |  :---:  |
 | Boolean | no | true, false | false |

-If this is an account using CUNA Mutual's MOB insurance, and if this loan is a line of credit where product term caps should be ignored, then set this field to `true`.
+If this is an account using TruStage's MOB insurance, and if this loan is a line of credit where product term caps should be ignored, then set this field to `true`.
 Otherwise, omit this field or set it to `false`.